VoterFraud2020: a Multi-modal Dataset of Election Fraud Claims on Twitter: Discussion and Conclusions

 \section{Discussion and Conclusions}

-The voter fraud allegations to discredit the U.S. 2020 presidential elections are likely to form one of the most consequential misinformation campaigns in modern history.
+The unsubstantiated voter fraud claims spread on Twitter and elsewhere around the U.S. 2020 presidential elections are likely to form one of the most consequential misinformation campaigns in modern history.
 It is critical to allow a diverse set of researchers to provide a deeper understanding of this effort, which will continue to have national and global impact for years to come.
 To enable that contribution, it is important to provide a public and accessible archive of this campaign on various social media platforms, including Twitter as we do in \datasetname.

-The \datasetname~dataset has the potential to benefit the research community, and to further inform the public regarding both Twitter activities around the voter fraud claims, as well as Twitter's response.
+The \datasetname~dataset has the potential to benefit the research community, and to further inform the public regarding both Twitter user activities around the voter fraud claims, as well as Twitter's own response.
 Yet, the data has some limitations.
 We could not possibly capture the full extent of the voter fraud claims on Twitter, as our dataset was constructed by using matching keywords.
-Further, as discussed above, we do not have full coverage even for the keywords we tracked, though we estimate that we have a majority of the tweets with those keywords.
+Further, as analyzed above, we do not have full coverage even for the keywords we tracked, though we estimate that we have a majority of the tweets with those keywords.
 Nevertheless, the breadth of the data enables various types of investigation using both the tweet data, as well as the aggregated data of URLs, videos and images used in the campaign.
 We propose three major categories of such investigation.